FishyStix12/WHPython_v1.1/README.md

    pip install python-nmap <br />

 **The Following List gives a short description of all the scripts in this repository:** <br />
+mapscan.py - This script is a Python tool for sniffing network packets and automatically initiating Nmap  port scans on newly discovered hosts.
+This tool uses the scapy library to sniff packets and the python-nmap library to perform Nmap scans.
+When a packet with an IP destination different from localhost is captured, NetScanPy checks if the destination IP has already been scanned.
+If not, it adds the IP to the list of scanned hosts and launches an Nmap scan for that host.
+This tool is useful for monitoring network traffic and identifying potentially vulnerable hosts on the network. <br />

+**Example outputs of some of the scripts!** <br />
+1. mapscan.py output: <br />
+   IP source: 192.168.1.10, IP destination: 8.8.8.8 <br />
+   Starting Nmap scan for host: 8.8.8.8 <br />
+   Nmap scan results for host:  8.8.8.8 <br />
+   Host: 8.8.8.8 <br />
+   Protocol: tcp < br />
+   Port: 53	State: open <br />
+   Protocol: udp <br />
+   Port: 53	State: open <br />